lumutek/lumutek.github.io/README.md

 ### System requirements:

-16 GB of physical RAM, assuming that normal system function takes around 4GB or less Some virtual memory (Set to 8 GB, just in case)
-CPU with speed of at least 1Ghz
+16 GB of physical RAM, assuming that normal system function takes around 4GB or less Some virtual memory (Set to at 16 GB, just in case) CPU with speed of at least 1Ghz
-(There are no GPU requirements for this version, but CUDA enabled cores should be used automatcally if present on the host system)
+(There are no GPU requirements for this version, but CUDA enabled GPU cores will be automatically detected and used if present on the host system)

 ### Current Anaconda environment specifications: